skipto-landmarks-headings/page-script-5/README.md

 </script>
 ```

-NOTE: Configuration objects in [version 4.x](https://github.com/skipto-landmarks-headings/page-script-4#user-content-example-settings) are still supported for compatoibility with existing installations.
+NOTE: Configuration objects in [version 4.x](https://github.com/skipto-landmarks-headings/page-script-4#user-content-example-settings) are still supported for compatibility with existing installations.
 Version 5.0 is providing a less complex object for customizing SkipTo.

 ### HTML, Classes and Ids for custom styling